Frequently Asked Questions

 As an International Applicant, Do I Need to Take an English Language Proficiency test?

-• English is your native language; or
+• English is your native language.

 May I apply as an international student during early decision?